 Interactive Maps Showing Gasoline and Diesel Taxes

-Click on the map or links below to see interactive gasoline and diesel maps which include latest quarterly information on state, local and federal taxes on motor fuels.
+Click on the map or links below to see interactive gasoline and diesel maps which include recent information on state, local and federal taxes on motor fuels.

 Disclaimer: The State Motor Fuel Tax Report is posted on the Web for informational purposes only.
 Given the changing nature of laws, rules and regulations, there may be delays, omissions or inaccuracies in information contained in this report.
 Accordingly, the information in this report is provided with the understanding that it should not be relied on as the current laws of the states.
 While API has made every attempt to ensure that the information contained in this report has been obtained from reliable sources, API is not responsible for any errors or omissions, or for the results obtained from the use of this information.
 All information in this report is provided "as is", with no guarantee of completeness, accuracy, timeliness, or of the results obtained from the use of this information, and without warranty of any kind, express or implied.
 In no event will API or its employees or agents be liable for any decision made or action taken in reliance on the information in this report or for any consequential, special or similar damages.

 API supports the implementation of sensible taxing policy that considers broad based approaches over industry specific proposals, supports efficient approaches to tax collection and weighs the impact of taxes on the ability of U.S. based business to compete in the world market place.
 View information on Tax Policies.